Depreciation, Amortization and Determining the useful life of an Asset:

 • Machinery

 Since tangible assets might have some value at the end of their life, depreciation is calculated by subtracting the asset's salvage value or resale value from its original cost.
 The difference is depreciated evenly over the years of the expected life of the asset.
-In other words, the depreciated amount expensed in each year is a tax deduction for the company until the useful life of the asset has expired.
+In other words, the depreciated amount expensed each year is a tax deduction for the company until the useful life of the asset has expired.

-For example, an office building can be used for many years before it becomes rundown and is sold.
+For example, an office building can be used for many years before it becomes run down and is sold.
 The cost of the building is spread out over the predicted life of the building, with a portion of the cost being expensed in each accounting year.

 Depreciation of some fixed assets can be done on an accelerated basis, meaning that a larger portion of the asset's value is expensed in the early years of the asset's life.
 For example, vehicles are typically depreciated on an accelerated basis.